 Remember, when we previously mentioned that B2B buyers consume 13 pieces of content on average from a single vendor during their journey?

 This includes a mix of your content AND content from third-party websites.

 Sure, this is where your YouTube channel (etc) fits in.

-But you also need to develop a guest blogging strategy.
+But it can also help to develop a (high value) guest blogging strategy.